James Franco admits sleeping with students from his acting school

 Actor James Franco has admitted having sex with students from his acting school, almost four years after sexual misconduct allegations were made.

-He agreed to pay $2.2m (£1.6m) in July after being sued for engaging in "sexually-charged behaviour towards female students".
+The 43-year-old agreed to pay $2.2m (£1.6m) in July after being sued for engaging in "sexually-charged behaviour towards female students".

 Speaking on The Jess Cagle Podcast, he said that while teaching, he "did sleep with students, and that was wrong".